 View the timesheet of selected team members and know the hours they worked over a range of time using online project management software.

 Keeping track of when your team can work, when they have paid time off or there’s a holiday is critical to scheduling and workload management.

 Know instantly who has too much work on your team and if they’re available to work.
 Team members are listed in this report with utilization rates.
 This data helps you reallocate tasks.

 The workload is the amount of tasks your team has been assigned.
 Keeping their workload balanced, so no one has too much on their plate, is how you increase productivity and morale.

 See your entire team with the amount of tasks they’ve been assigned.
 Know if someone has too many or too few tasks and balance their workload to get more done and not burn people out.

 The variance is the difference between what you planned for the project and where you actually are in its execution.
 This is how you know if your project’s on track or not.

 Set the baseline on the Gantt chart tool when planning and get data on your current schedule.
 Then, compare it against where you planned to be at this point in the schedule.

 Are Weekly Project Status Reports a Good Idea?

-The importance of a status report should be clear, but how often should you generate them?
+The importance of a project status report should be clear, but how often should you generate them?
 In general, status reports are weekly; but it’s not unheard of to create daily or even monthly reports, which can be the best choice for businesses in certain industries.
 How do you know which is right for you?